saeid-rez/bazel-mcp/README.md

 Bazel commands run in your open workspace by default.

-If your MCP client does not start the server from the Bazel workspace, pass the workspace explicitly:
+If Cursor does not start the server from the Bazel workspace, pass the workspace explicitly:

 ```json
 {